jmekstrom/Memory-Roaster_game/README.md

  - How to make a javascript game
  - Thorough Debugging Practices

-<h2>Future Version:</h2>
+<h2>In Future Versions I will:</h2>
-- Object oriented
+- Reprogram in Object Oriented Programming
-- Score display board and database
+- Add a Scoreboard and Database

 <h2>Screenshots of application:</h2>
    ![Alt text](/screenshots/pic1.png "Opening Screen")